-Children are eligible from the term following their 3rd birthday until they reach compulsory school age.
+Children are eligible from the term following their 3rd birthday until the end of the term before they start in a primary school place or in the case of delayed/deferred entry, until they reach statutory school age.

 Both parents (or the sole parent, if a one parent family), will need to be in work and earning the equivalent of 16 hours per week at the National Minimum Wage.
 This will be inclusive of those families receiving tax credits or universal credit.
 Parents must be working and each earning at least £139 a week, but no more than £100,000 a year.

 Eligibility will continue should a parent be away from work temporarily (sick or maternity).
 Families where one parent is working and the other has a disability or substantial caring responsibilities should also be eligible.

 Some providers already offer childcare 51 weeks of the year.
 More might consider this option so that parents can find childcare that meets their needs.
 If the funded offer is spread across 51 weeks instead of 38 weeks term time only, then it would equate to an estimate of 22 hours per week.